Reductive quotients of klt singularities: Proofs of the main theorems and their corollaries

-We conclude that $\mathcal{O}_{X/\!/G,[x]}$ is factorial.
 By the same argument as in the second step of the proof, we can find an open affine locally factorial neighborhood $\hat{U}$ of $[x]$.
 The preimage $U:=\pi^{-1}(\hat{U})$ will likewise be affine.
 Moreover, since $\hat{U}$ has rational singularities as noted at the beginning of the proof, and since local factoriality implies in particular that $K_{\hat U}$ is Cartier, $\hat{U} = \pi(U)$ has canonical singularities by \cite[Cor.~5.24]{KM98}.
 So all claims are proven. \end{proof}